 When I moved out for college, my style evolution really began.
 I think I bought my first pair of girl blue jeans in ten years when I was a sophomore in college – up until this point, I refused to wear anything but black and red.

 I moved home that summer, and a friend of mine from high school accelerated that evolution and introduced me to my one and only true love: shopping.
 When I found fashion blogs and communities like Chictopia, it was like coming home for me.
-My family has no appreciation for my style, so it’s amazing to have such a huge group of people who do!posted over 1 year ago
+My family has no appreciation for my style, so it’s amazing to have such a huge group of people who do!posted about 5 years ago